rockintest/rocktest/docs/time.md

 #### Actions

-Gets the current date/time and formats it.
+Gets the current time and formats it.

 #### Template